brendt/stitcher.io/src/content/blog/2021-07-17-we-dont-need-runtime-type-checks.md

 > Oh, I agree that there's real value in HackLang's approach.
 It's just that there is a mountain of inertia around "The PHP Way" and it's going to take an equal and opposite mountain to alter course.
 > Entirely possible, even probable, but we won't see that level of shift in the next five years.

 It'll take a few more years, but it's probably the way PHP _will_ evolve anyway, according to Sara.
-The reason it works for Hack, by the way, is because the static analysis step is _required_ by Hack at server startup.
-You cannot "forget" to run an external tool and end up with buggy code.

-That seems to be the biggest problem people have with static analysis in PHP today: it's opt-in.

-And now, before I get an angry mob chasing me: I'm not suggesting we bundle a static analyser in PHP that you're required to run (that would mean a "compilation" step in practice).
+Now, before I get an angry mob chasing me: I'm not suggesting we bundle a static analyser in PHP that you're required to run (that would mean a "compilation" step in practice).
 What I _am_ suggesting is that we can disable PHP's runtime type checks if we want to, and deal with the consequences ourselves.
 If you want to use generics in such a scenario then, yes, you'll have to use a static analyser.
 If you don't want to, that's fine, but you won't be able to use generics.

 Of course, in an ideal world, PHP would ship with such a built-in, opt-in static analyser; instead of users having to rely on third party tools.
 Because the main problem with third party tools is consistency between them.
 Case in point: PhpStorm will support a basic form a generic-type doc blocks in their [next release](*https://blog.jetbrains.com/phpstorm/2021/07/phpstorm-2021-2-beta/), years after Psalm and PHPStan added support for them.